What is your ethical approach to your work? Do you do love spells? Black magic or hexes?

 Are you LGTBQ+ friendly?
 Polyamory, kink, or other alternative lifestyles friendly?
 Just generally friendly?

 What are Lask & Phen?
 Is this multiple personality/dissociative identity disorder?

-They prefer to simply call themselves spirits, or, in relation to El & Tess, “spirit companions.”
+They prefer to simply call themselves spirits, or, in relation to El & Spencer, “spirit companions.”
 Some might call them spirit guides–beings like them have had many different names during history, and many different sorts of relationships to humans.

 It is not MPD/DID/DDNOS, no. Not all experiences of plurality are those things.
 We don’t experience dissociation or loss of time, and we communicate and function positively with one another.
 We have additional links and information in our Resources section, and are happy to answer most other questions you may have in person.

 Will I be able to tell who I am talking to?
 Can I pick who I work with?

 Most definitely!
 People don’t have trouble telling the pairs apart once they know what they’re looking for.
 We’re distinct individuals with preferences, minds, and specialties of our own.
 We will always do our best to match your needs with the person most suited for them, and/or who you are most comfortable with.

 How did you all meet?